Judge vets potential Theranos jurors, as COVID-19 looms over start of Holmes trial | Politics

 Holmes, 37, has pleaded not guilty to defrauding Theranos investors and patients by falsely claiming that the now-defunct blood testing company had developed technology to run a wide range of tests on a single drop of blood.
 The meteoric rise and spectacular fall of Theranos turned Holmes from a young billionaire into a defendant who could face years in prison if convicted.

-Jury pool members who were questioned about that exposure in court said it would not affect their ability to be impartial.
+Jury pool members who were questioned about that exposure in court largely said it would not affect their ability to be impartial, though several were excused.
 Known for dressing in a Steve Jobs-style black turtleneck, a masked Holmes wore a black suit in court on Tuesday.

 The pandemic loomed over the proceedings, with U.S. District Judge Edward Davila assuring jurors about the quality of air filtration in the courtroom.
 Davila excused nine jurors who had not been vaccinated against COVID-19, saying jury service would be a hardship for them.